 Background needed

 The most important attributes for a good physics student are an inquisitive mind and a desire to learn more about the world around us.
-You should have gained a grade 6 or above in GCSE Physics or Combined Science.
-Importantly, you should be numerate and have also gained a grade 6 at GCSE mathematics.
-You will be at an advantage if you are also studying mathematics at A level, and indeed most university courses that require physics, would need mathematics also, such as engineering or physics itself.
+You should have gained a grade 7 or above in GCSE Physics or Combined Science.
+It is also important that you are highly numerate and have gained a minimum of a grade 7 at GCSE mathematics.
+The mathematical requirement for A level physics is demanding and it is highly recommended that you also study mathematics at A level.
+Indeed, most university courses that involve physics, would also require mathematics.

 Course content

 Year 12

-Students will build on the material already covered at GCSE.
-Students will be re-introduced to forces and mechanics, but this will be studied in more depth, and be required to analyse more complex situations.
-Students will also develop their understanding about how electric circuits work and be introduced to new ideas, linked to engineering, regarding the behaviour of materials.
-Topics such as waves and atoms will be studied with links being made between these subjects through particle and quantum physics.
+Students will develop their understanding of topics studied at GCSE such as mechanics and electricity, and the study of forces will now be linked to the

+properties of materials.
+Some new, exciting topics such as particle physics and quantum phenomena will be introduced.
+Students will begin to understand the links between different branches of physics when topics such as waves and optics are connected to the quantum effects studied earlier in the year.

 Year 13

 Students will study further mechanics topics that are necessary to explain the natural world such as simple harmonic motion and circular motion.
-Magnetic and electric fields will also be studied and related to how particle accelerators work.
+Magnetic and electric fields will also be studied and related to the workings of particle accelerators.
 Further work on gravitational fields will help explain the motion of the planets and stars.
-The topic of thermodynamics will be covered as well as how E=mc2 can be used to explain the processes of nuclear fission and nuclear fusion, the latter of which will be linked to the life of a star, and evolution of the Universe.

-There is an optional unit that can be chosen during the second year of the course.
-In previous years, students have opted to follow the Astrophysics or Engineering Physics unit.
-Throughout the course, links between different areas of the syllabus become more apparent.
+The topic of thermodynamics will be covered as well as how the equation E=mc2 can be used to explain the processes of nuclear fission and nuclear fusion, the latter of which will be linked to the life of a star, and evolution of the Universe.
+There is an optional unit that is chosen during the second year of the course.
+In previous years, students have opted to follow the Engineering Physics or the Turning Points unit.

 Assessment

 For A level, students will sit three two-hour examinations.
-They will consist of a variety of multiple choice questions as well as questions that require short and long answers.
+They will consist of a variety of multiple-choice questions as well as questions that require short and long answers.

 Opportunities for enrichment

 Students have in the past taken part in a variety of extra-curricular visits, such as to the Large Hadron Collider at CERN and the Medical Physics department at the Royal Berkshire Hospital.
-Students have been encouraged to lead on extracurricular clubs, such as engineering club.
+Students have also been encouraged to lead on extracurricular clubs, such as engineering club and to demonstrate physics experiments during school open evenings.

 What the students say

 "Every lesson I come out thinking 'wow' "

 "Melting glass and ice, blowing up capacitors, firing guns: What more do you want?"

 Contact for further information:

-Dr M Balasubramanyam, Head of Physics
+Dr M Balasubramanyam, Head of Department